– Train with the Best!

 Be Happy for Other People’s Successes: Be happy and celebrate other people’s successes while putting your focus and commitment on your goals.

-Self-doubt can easily cause loss of confidence and lack of action, key abilities for overcoming a setback.
+Self-doubt can easily cause loss of confidence and lack of action, key to importance of perseverance in achieving goals.

 Adopting a Growth Mindset: Approach the problems at hand or setbacks as challenges that enable growth.